Hoekz/learnit/README.md

 |-- Module 2
 ```

-In reality, `Course` represents the `master` branch of a git repo, a module represents a
+In reality, `Course` represents the `main` branch of a git repo, a module represents a
 branch with the pattern `module-{module}`, a chapter represents a branch with the
 pattern `{module}-chapter-{chapter}`, and a step represents a commit on a chapter branch.
 There are particular commit messages that mark the starting and stopping commits of a